 So I've been working on the carving of another coat-of-arms in Bentheimer sandstone.
 The design was almost the same as the previous one, but this one would would be suspended from a wall.
 Therefore, it was carried out lighter, without an edge to the relief and with a thinner base of 3 cms thick.

 One of the last of the 10 corbels for the South- and North side of the tower of the Eusebius Church at 23 meters high was this winged bird-like beast.
 It sits somewhat cramped in its corner and there spreads its claws and wings.
 This piece was originally …Read the whole article… →

 This next corbel for the Eusebius Tower is destined for the north side at 22 meters height, and is part of a group chimeras or a kind of winged cats.
-The cat with wings on the corbel holding …Read the whole article… →
+The cat with wings on the corbel is holding …Read the whole article… →

 The second corbel I carved for scaffolding layer no. 10 of the Eusebius Tower was a man with a bird.
 Like the original, this copy in Muschelkalk limestone is carved pretty rough, with the tooth chisel marks still clearly visible.
-This gives the surface of the stone a lively effect; chisel traces strengthen …Read the whole article… →
+This gives the surface of the stone a lively effect; chisel traces enhancing the …Read the whole article… →